 Normally, shower/hair-washing is just part of my regular daily routine – not something to be decided at all.
-But on this day, some part of me knew that this might be the third or fourth day in a row I’d gone without bothering to shower, and maybe I shouldn’t let my doctor see me like this.
+But on this day, some part of me knew that this might be the third or fourth or even fifth day in a row I’d gone without bothering to shower, and maybe I shouldn’t let my doctor see me like this.
 Wouldn’t want her to see how bad things had become for me.
 Wouldn’t want her to see me without my perfect pasted-on happy smile/make-up/clothes/hair.

 Leslea Steffel-Dennis is a heart disease survivor who co-facilitates the WomenHeart support group in Vancouver, Washington – one of over 70 such groups in the U.S. and Canada.
 Like me, she is a graduate of the WomenHeart Science & Leadership Symposium For Women With Heart Disease at Mayo Clinic.
 Leslea wrote to me recently about this very common dilemma: should we let our doctors see reality, or our smiley-face pretending that we are “Fine, just fine” – even when we’re not fine at all?